 As sports go, powerlifting is about as unforgiving as any of them.
-Talk to anyone who has been doing this for a couple decades and you are likely to hear a laundry list of injuries that would make any sane person reconsider this endeavor.
+Talk to anyone who has been doing this for a couple of decades and you are likely to hear a laundry list of injuries that would make any sane person reconsider this endeavor.

 No surprise that lifting weights the human body was never intended to handle can lead to some serious wear and tear over time.
 Chronic pain is par for the course.